 To set docker-compose as the default runtime on a device select Use docker compose as default runtime checkbox while adding the device.

 When a package is deployed on a device, each executable in the package becomes a separate docker container.
 If your application is a ROS package, a singleton ROS Master starts in an individual docker container different from that of the executables.

-All docker containers that are deployed are configured to use host the network driver.
+All docker containers that are deployed are configured to use the host network driver.
 With the host network driver, the container’s network stack is not isolated from the host.
 For example, if you run a docker container that uses port 80, the container’s application will be available on port 80 on the host’s IP address.